The sheep of Eid Al Adha !!!!

 Your contribution is appreciated.
 Let’s work on this project and expand it with all the places related to the life of Prophet Muhammad.
 I hope this flyover will be a great educational tool and an opportunity of understanding.

-great website that contains all the major books on the life of the prophet including “Sirat Ibn Hisham”, and a list of all the geographical places that we intend to include in this project.
+For those wanting to contribute who know Arabic, There is a great website that contains all the major books on the life of the prophet including “Sirat Ibn Hisham”, and a list of all the geographical places that we intend to include in this project.
 It is a great start.
 Here is the site A great source for Arabic speakers

-wikipedia article on Muhammad.
+For English speaking persons, I will recommend the wikipedia article on Muhammad.
 The article gives a simple introduction.
 If you want more comprehensive resources, see the external links in the bottom of the article.

 Technical notes: